swainechen/chenlab-training/websites/gis-aws/content/01-hpc-overview/_index.md

 Welcome to the AWS-GIS training on cloud computing for genomics researchers.

-This series of workshops is designed to get you familiar with the concepts and best practices to understand AWS components that help to build setup a compute server on the cloud and run a genomics workload.
+This series of workshops will familiarize you with the components of Amazon Web Services and best practices to setup a cloud compute server and run genomics workloads using AWS.

 **Target audience and requirements**: